cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 This is described in the ["Bootstrap" section](bootstrap.md).

-With the `managed` stanza in the cluster spec, CloudNativePG extends management from creation to the full lifecycle management for roles describe in `.spec.managed.roles`.
+With the `managed` stanza in the cluster spec, CloudNativePG extends management from creation to the full lifecycle management for roles described in `.spec.managed.roles`.

 This feature allows to manage existing roles in a declarative way, and to create